Heavy Menstrual PeriodsSkip to the navigation

 - A growth in the uterus, such as a polyp or fibroid.

-- A condition called adenomyosis.
-This occurs when the cells that normally line the uterus grow into the muscular tissue of the uterine wall.
+- Adenomyosis.
+This condition occurs when the cells that normally line the uterus grow into the wall of the uterus.

 - Some bleeding disorders that prevent blood from clotting properly.